Forms and levels of material reception conditions

 Category Monthly amount

 Nevertheless, since several years, Fedasil has not referred to the PCSW because of a lack of reception capacity.
-In the context of the reception crisis in 2021 and 2022, the Council of Ministers has discussed this option several times, but it has not been approved politically.
+In the context of the current reception crisis (since 2021 and ongoing in 2024), the Council of Ministers has discussed this option for several times, but it has not been approved politically.
 As a result of the reception crisis, some destitute applicants have obtained a referral to the PCSW by going to the Labour Courts (see Material or Financial Aid?).

 [1] Article 3 Reception Act.